kiuKisas/ovh_available/README.md

 ovh_available is a little ovh crawler written in ruby with a gui in Qt4.
 It allows you to survey if an ovh server is available for rent.

+## Known issues

+`qtbindings` seems to have some issues with `ruby 2.3`.
+Please use `ruby 2.2` instead.

 ## Install

 You need ruby, Qt4 and QtRuby.
 An example on arch:
 > pacman -S qt4 ruby

-You can use the gem manager to install QtRuby:
+Then use bundle to install dependencies:
-> gem install qtbindings
+> bundle install

 ## Screenshots